Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 their lightfield hardware technology.

-The fact that the LIF format contains a pair of conventional JPEG images for the left and right views makes it is possible to extract these as two independent JPEG image files.
-This would he first step in converting such pairs into an alternate stereoscopic file format such as [MPO](https://en.wikipedia.org/wiki/JPEG#JPEG_Multi-Picture_Format) or
+The fact that the LIF format contains a pair of conventional JPEG images for the left and right views means it is possible to extract these as two independent JPEG image files.
+This would the first step in converting such pairs into an alternate stereoscopic file format such as [MPO](https://en.wikipedia.org/wiki/JPEG#JPEG_Multi-Picture_Format) or